rocicorp/replicache/README.md

 * React Native Client Setup - Reads (TODO)
 * Web Client Setup - Reads (TODO)

-### Step 4.5: Coffee Break
+### Step 4.5: Coffee Break ☕️ 🍵

 At this point, you have a read-only offline-first app.
 Woo!
+Time for a little break.

-Reads will always be instantaneous, because they are reading from local data that is synced via Replicache and the client view.
+Reads will always be instantaneous, because they are coming from local data that is synced via Replicache and the client view.

-Time for a little break ☕️ 🍵.

 ### Step 5: Mutation ID Storage